AUTORIDE | All about cars

 Yellow or Orange Symbols

-The dashboard symbols illuminated in yellow/orange usually warn you about a problem that the engine management system detected.
-It might also be a low level of some fluids, DPF regeneration, etc. Most of the time, you can still drive a car with one of the yellow/orange symbols on, but you should visit the service center for diagnosis asap.
+The dashboard symbols illuminated in yellow/orange usually warn you about a problem the engine management system has detected.
+It might also be a low level of some fluids, DPF regeneration, etc. Most of the time, you can still drive a car with one of the yellow/orange symbols on, but you should visit the service center for diagnosis ASAP.

 Adaptive headlights system (AFL)